Web Analytics

 ✨ Features

-• [x] multiple out-of-the-box controls (buttons, labels, text boxes, check boxes, radio buttons, list views, tree views, combo boxes, date/time pickers, color pickers, tabs, accordeons, etc.).
+• [x] multiple out-of-the-box controls (buttons, labels, text boxes, check boxes, radio buttons, list views, tree views, combo boxes, date/time pickers, color pickers, tabs, accordions, etc.).
 A full list of controls can be found here

-• [x] powerful layout system that allows you to position controls using absolute coordinates, relative coordinates, docking, alignment, anchors or pivot positioning (see more here)
+• [x] powerful layout system that allows you to position controls using absolute coordinates, relative coordinates, docking, alignment, anchors, or pivot positioning (see more here)

 • [x] menus and toolbars

-• [x] multi-platform support (Windows via API and virtual terminal, Linux via ncurses, MacOS via termios)
+• [x] multi-platform support (Windows via API and virtual terminal, Linux via ncurses, macOS via termios)

 • [x] multi-threading support to allow background tasks